peerigon/phridge/README.md

 Terminates all PhantomJS processes that have been spawned.
 The promise will be fulfilled when all child processes emitted an `exit`-event.

-### .config.minPort: Number = 2000

-The minimum port where phridge will try to bind an http server.

-### .config.maxPort: Number = 65536

-The maximum port where phridge will try to bind an http server.

 ### .config.stdout: Stream = process.stdout

-Destination stream where PhantomJS' stdout will be piped to.
+Destination stream where PhantomJS' [clean stdout](#phantom-childprocess-cleanstdout) will be piped to.
 Set it `null` if you don't want it.
 Changing the value does not affect processes that have already been spawned.

 ### .config.stderr: Stream = process.stderr